 Changes to IR35

 Historically, determining IR35 status was the responsibility of the contractor.
 In April 2017, legislative changes took effect in the public sector which shifted the responsibility for determination away from the contractor to the relevant end-client.

-IR35 reforms are now expected to be implemented in the private sector from April 2020 and, whilst we are still waiting for the final legislation to be drafted, we expect the reforms to be similar to those that were implemented in the public sector, i.e. the end-client will be responsible for determining the IR35 status of the role instead of the contractor.
+IR35 reforms are now expected to be implemented in the private sector from April 2021 (following delays to the original April 2020 deadline due to the disruption caused by COVID-19).
+The reforms mean that the end-client will be responsible for determining the IR35 status of the role instead of the contractor.

 These reforms will only apply to medium and large businesses, while small businesses will be exempt.
 According to the Government, a business qualifies as ‘small’ if the following conditions are met: i) turnover is not more than £10.2 million, ii) balance sheet total is not more than £5.1 million, and iii) number of employees total no more than 50 (Companies Act 2006).

 The difference between ‘inside’ and ‘outside’ IR35

 The IR35 rules allow HMRC to scrutinise the contractual and working arrangement of the contractor in order to identify ‘disguised employees’.

 If HMRC determines someone is acting as a disguised employee, they are deemed to be ‘inside IR35’ for tax purposes and are liable to pay employee related taxes in respect of the remuneration they received for their work.
 If found to be inside IR35, the individual may also face tax assessments, penalties and accrued interest.
 In other words, to be considered ‘inside IR35’ means that the contractor will be treated as an employee for tax purposes and therefore subject to PAYE (pay-as-you-earn).

 To be considered ‘outside IR35’ means that the contractor is not treated as an employee for tax purposes but instead operating as an independent business.